Think all birthdays were created equal? Think again!

 All sounding a little far-fetched?
 Lets look at the facts.

-We’ve painstakingly analysed and ‘scored’ the birth dates of more than 2,000 Brits, with a multitude of factors such as the chance of sunshine, the proximity to payday, and the average number and value of presents received, all of which are inputted into an algorithm which judges how good (or bad) a particular date is.
+We’ve painstakingly analysed and ‘scored’ every birthday, looking at a multitude of factors including your attitude to them, the chance of sunshine, the proximity to payday, and the average number and value of presents received, all of which are inputted into an algorithm which judges how good (or bad) a particular date is.

 Take a look at some of the highlights here:

-- The BEST birthday date emerged as July 28th – due, in-part, to the likelihood of fantastic weather, its closeness to payday, as well as the “feel-good” summer factor!
+The BEST day to celebrate a birthday emerged as July 28th – due, in-part, to the likelihood of fantastic weather, its closeness to payday, as well as the “feel-good” summer factor!

-- The WORST birth date emerged as December 16th – due, in part, to its proximity to Christmas, cold weather, and likelihood of it getting forgotten with all the festive celebrations.
-Ludwig Van Beethoven, Noel Coward and Jane Austen all have birthdays on 16th December.
+The WORST day to celebrate a birthday emerged as December 16th – due, in part, to its proximity to Christmas, cold weather, and likelihood of it getting forgotten with all the festive celebrations.

-- Those born in July are least likely to have their birthday forgotten by others.
-Meanwhile, October emerges as the most forgotten birthday month!
+Those born in January are least likely to have their birthday forgotten by others.